garipovroma/autojudge/README.md

 3. Train the classifier
 4. Run evaluations

-🤗 **Mined datasets available:** preprocessed GSM8K & LiveCodeBench artifacts for the most-compute-intensive stages (Dataset mining & Calculating hidden states) are hosted on Hugging Face at [mightyneighbor/Autojudge](https://huggingface.co/datasets/mightyneighbor/Autojudge), so you can skip first two steps for these setups!
+🤗 **Mined datasets available:** preprocessed GSM8K & LiveCodeBench artifacts for the most compute-intensive stages (Dataset Mining & Hidden States Calculating) are available at Hugging Face [mightyneighbor/Autojudge](https://huggingface.co/datasets/mightyneighbor/Autojudge), so you can skip the first two steps for these setups!

 ### 🛠️ Getting started